djjd47130/GitHubBackup/README.md

 ![GitHub backup User Interface](GitHubBackupUI.png "GitHub backup User Interface")

+## Delphi Version

+This app was originally written in Delphi 10.0 Seattle but later revised in Delphi 10.1 Berlin.
+It has not been tested in any other Delphi versions, but it's anticipated to make this library work on multiple Delphi versions.

 ## OpenSSL

 This project requires the OpenSSL binaries.
 These are not included in this repository, and you are responsible to provide a 32bit set of binaries with the output executable.
 Specifically, `ssleay32.dll` and `libeay32.dll`.